iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Strong Convexity.md

 **Theorem**

-Conditions 4, 5, 6, 7 are all implied by the strong convexity, and those statements are important to convergence analysis for different algorithm however, they will be more general proeprties for functions.
+Conditions 4, 5, 6, 7 are all implied by the strong convexity, and those statements are important to convergence analysis for different algorithm however, they will be more general properties for functions.

 **Remarks**

-4. Conditions 5 links the optimality of the function to the distance of the subgradient set to the zero vector.
+4. Conditions 5 links the optimality for the function to the distance of the subgradient set to the zero vector.
-5. Condition 5 gives an lower bound for how much the gradient should change given the distance from $\Vert x - y\Vert$.
+5. Condition 5 gives a lower bound for how much the gradient should change given the distance from $\Vert x - y\Vert$.

+### **Proofs**

+**#TODO: Read the paper and add more proofs if you feel like it.**